-9. How to respond to allegations of abuse against a member of staff or volunteer.
+10. How to respond to allegations of abuse against a member of staff or volunteer.

-g.
-In the first instance if you have a concern about anyone, either a volunteer or member of staff then you should contact the Parish Clerk or Council Chair.
+- a.
+In the first instance if you have a concern about anyone, either a volunteer or member of staff then you should contact the Lead Officer for Safeguarding within the council. - b.
+If the concern is about the 'Lead Officer' themselves you should refer the matter using the contacts listed in the above section entitled:

-h.
-If it is considered that the alleged member of staff or volunteer has: